lonycell/grafana.v7/docs/sources/features/panels/gauge.md

  name in title or `${__cell_2}` to refer to other fields (2 being field/column with index 2).
 * `Min` - The minimum value, leave blank for auto calculation based on all series & fields.
 Used by Graph to set y-axis min.
 * `Max` - The maximum value, leave blank for auto calculation based on all series & fields.
 Used by Graph to set y-axis max.
 * `Decimals` - Number of decimals to render value with.
-Leave empty for Grafana to automatically figure out the best number of decimals to use.
+Leave empty for ThingSPIN to automatically figure out the best number of decimals to use.

 ### Thresholds